amabdulr/CNWG/8-General_Writing_Guidelines_ver_2_0.md

 ### SECTION: Abbreviations, Acronyms, and Initialisms

 1. **Introduction and Expansion**
    - **Rule:** Spell out the full form of an acronym or initialism the first time it appears, followed by the abbreviated form in parentheses.
+Do not use expand two-letter acronyms such as AP or HA.
      Skip this if the acronym is a well-known industry term.
    - <Example>Interior Gateway Routing Protocol (IGRP)